ericywl/sutd-coin/README.md

 ### Double-Spending

-Demonstrated with `python src/double_spend.py`.
+Demonstrated with `./main.sh -m 1 -d`.
 The following is a step-by-step description of what happens in the demonstration.
 In this scenario, **BadMiner** and **BadSPVClient** can be the same person but with different accounts.